50 Powerful Shona Proverbs and Their Deep Meanings

 One person is limited in what he can achieve compared to team effort.
 Chara chimwe translated to Shona means a thumb finger.
 Inda means a louse.
 Translating this Shona proverb to English, it means one finger cannot crush a louse.

-Similar Proverbs:
+Similar Proverb:

 Charovedzera Charovedzera Gudo Rakakwira Mawere Kwasviba

-Proverb meaning that what you are used to doing, you can do with ease even under difficult or dark circumstances, illustrating that familiarity breeds competence and confidence.
+What you are used to doing, you can do with ease even under difficult or dark circumstances, illustrating that familiarity breeds competence and confidence.
 It translates literally to “What’s familiar, is familiar; the baboon climbed the steep cliff in the dark,” emphasizing that experience allows one to perform well despite challenges.
+Literal Translation: “What’s familiar, is familiar; the baboon climbed the steep cliff in the dark”.

-Deeper Meaning: A person accustomed to a task (like a baboon to climbing) can accomplish it effortlessly, even when conditions are poor (like darkness), because of their ingrained skill and experience.
+A person accustomed to a task (like a baboon to climbing) can accomplish it effortlessly, even when conditions are poor (like darkness), because of their ingrained skill and experience.
+Application: It’s used to describe situations where someone succeeds easily due to practice, overcoming doubts from others.

 Chenga ose manhanga hapana risina mhodzi